syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/appearance.md

 ## Customize navigation buttons

-Navigation buttons in the calendar header can be customized by change the icons used for up and down.
-Icons used for navigation buttons can be changed by `UpArrowImage` and `DownArrowImage` properties of SfCalendar.
-Color used draw the default icons for up and down navigation buttons can be customized by following properties.
+Navigation buttons in the calendar header can be customized by changing the up and down icons.
+Icons used for navigation buttons can be changed by `UpArrowImage` and `DownArrowImage` properties of the SfCalendar.
+The color used to draw the default icons for up and down navigation buttons can be customized by the following properties:

-* NavigationButtonForeColor - To change foreground color of up and down navigation buttons.
+* NavigationButtonForeColor: Changes the foreground color of up and down navigation buttons.
-* NavigationButtonHoverForeColor - To change foreground color of up and down navigation buttons in mouse hover state.
+* NavigationButtonHoverForeColor: Changes the foreground color of up and down navigation buttons on mouse hover.
-* NavigationButtonDisabledForeColor - To change foreground color of up and down navigation buttons in disabled state.
+* NavigationButtonDisabledForeColor: Changes the foreground color of up and down navigation buttons in disabled state.

-The following code example illustrates the same.
+The following code example illustrates this process:

 {% tabs %}